vtl/volvo-kenwood/README.md

 Arduino's bootloader doesn't make it fast enough before watchdog triggers (~1.6s), so if you want to use MAX823 make sure you burn faster bootloader (third-party or original one with reduced retries count) or avoid bootloader at all and upload control software through ISP programmer.

+If you think that empty space on 2DIN fascia is ugly and should be used for something better than boost gauge or smartphone holder, look at my other project: https://github.com/vtl/volvo-ddd